Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Drag and Drop

-If you like to “drag and drop” files onto applications to get things moving, then remember that Str3Di32 doesn’t mind that at all.
-Just keep a shortcut/icon to Str3Di32 somewhere on your desktop, where it is normally visible and have a good time “draggin ‘n droppin”.
-Remember that you can create a shortcut to Str3Di32 by using the main menu item HELP.
+If you like to "drag and drop" files onto applications to get things moving, then remember that StruMM3D doesn’t mind that at all.
+Just keep a shortcut/icon to StruMM3D somewhere on your desktop, where it is normally visible and have a good time "draggin ‘n droppin".
+Remember that you can create a shortcut to StruMM3D by using the main menu item HELP.

 Return to the Menu

-If you have any problems that seem to be related to the way Str3Di32 displays the molecular models, or the menus, or the various "daughter" windows, then close the program, go into the \str3didirectory and erase (delete) the STR3DISPLAY.DAT, or STR3DISPLAY.PAR, or STR3DISP.WIN for older versions, file.
-When you restart Str3Di32, the program will start up with the default view and you can then select/reconfigure the program parameters via the UTILITIES/PROGRAM PARAMETERS menu.
+If you have any problems that seem to be related to the way StruMM3D displays the molecular models, or the menus, or the various "daughter" windows, then close the program, go into the \Str3Di directory/folder and erase (delete) the Str3DiSPLAY.DAT file, or any file named Str3DiSPLAY for older versions.
+When you restart StruMM3D, the program will start up with the default view and you can then select/reconfigure the program parameters via the UTILITIES/PROGRAM PARAMETERS menu.

 Return to the Menu